The world breaks everyone, and afterward, many are strong at the broken places.

 I have always loved nature and wild animals.
-From my earliest years I have always felt drawn to every wild place where a living creature may lurk — from an abandoned patch of our garden, rich in grass, stone and life, to the open spaces around the village where hills, forests, canals and ponds merged into one — a realm that held a promise of eternal joy to me.
+From my earliest years I have always felt drawn to every wild place where a living creature may lurk — from an abandoned patch of the garden, rich in grass, rocks, and life, to the open spaces around the village where hills, forests, canals, and ponds, all merged into one — a realm that held a promise of eternal joy.
 Unlike my father, who never had the patience to sit and wait beside the river for hours, I gradually took interest in fishing.
-My father had many friends who regularly went fishing and, seeing my passion, he often arranged short fishing trips on which he came mostly for my sake.
-Starting by going with him and his friends at first, I soon began my own fishing expeditions, always within the realms of our village, always close…and yet, so far into the wilderness.
-My young heart, already filled with beauty from films, books and stories, saw steppes and prairies there, in the green wildness that surrounded my home; it beheld the great Amazon, the crocodile-infested African lakes and the cacti-strewn slopes of the Far West — the world of rattlesnakes, cowboys and adventures.
-More often than not, I was accompanied by my friends — Stoycho, Peyo, and Victor — the boys who shared my love for the outdoors.
+My father had many friends who regularly went fishing and, seeing my passion, he often arranged short fishing trips on which he also came.
+Soon, though still very young, I began my own fishing expeditions; always within the realms of our village, always close…and yet, so far into the wilderness.
+My young heart, already filled with beauty from films, books, stories and dreams, saw steppes and prairies there, in the green wildness that surrounded my home; it saw beyond what was seen; it beheld the great Amazon, the crocodile-infested African lakes and the cacti-strewn slopes of the Far West — the world of rattlesnakes, cowboys and adventures.
+More often than not, I was accompanied by my trusted friends — Stoycho, Peyo, and Victor — the boys who shared my love for the outdoors.

-But the depth, the knowledge, and the intensity of my love affair with the natural world were taken to a completely new level when another friend entered the scene.
+But the depth, the knowledge, and the intensity of my love affair with the natural world were taken to a completely new level when another boy entered the scene.

 Marin`s parents had moved to the village when I was around twelve years old.
 He was the same age as myself and, after they had settled permanently in the house where his grandparents previously lived, we began a friendship that is still as strong now as it once was…perhaps even stronger.

 He was unusually tall and incredibly good-hearted; a hard-worker who has had to grow up too fast, he regularly helped his family with taking care of the livestock.
 Marin was a boy with a heart for adventure, my own Huckleberry Finn.
 He thought of adventures that led us deep into the wild, unexplored places of our village — the places where creatures hid and waited for us to discover them.
-We marveled at the anteater`s predatory larvae as it lurked in its dusty hideout, waiting for a unfortuned ant to pass; we waited long in the dark for the little owl to appear; we crawled on our bellies to get a little closer to the snake that swam in the water-filled pit near their house…
+We marveled at the anteater`s predatory larvae as it lurked in its sandy hideout, waiting for an unfortunate ant to pass by; we waited long in the dark for the little owl to appear; we crawled on our bellies to get a little closer to the snake that swam in the water-filled pit near their house…

 We drew close to the wildness and it revealed its secrets to us.
 The myths were true.
 The tales were true.
-The size of the beasts in those stories grew enormously as we told tem to one another; the hope in our hearts, the belief that the best was yet to come — this too, grew, as the horizon of our wild world broadened.
+The size of the beasts and the danger in those stories grew enormously as we told them to one another; the hope in our hearts, the belief that the best was yet to come — this too, grew, as the horizon of our wild world broadened.

 Oh, the wild places were known by many — the land was rich and there was much game; there were many hunters and many fishermen…